 The current year is drawing to a close, so it’s the right time to discuss the market trends which have defined the IoT domain in 2018.
 According to Statista, the number of devices with access to the Internet will increase to 23 billion by the end of the year.
 The overall Internet of Things market is projected to be worth more than one billion U.S. dollars annually from 2017 onwards.

 Once again, these figures confirm that IoT technologies remain one of the significant factors changing the rules of the game.
-In 2017, hundreds of startups presented solutions with a purpose to bring the revolution in IoT domain a bit closer.
+In 2017, hundreds of startups presented solutions with the purpose to bring the revolution in IoT domain a bit closer.
 No wonder that new companies implementing bold (and, what’s more important, useful) innovations tend to receive investments.
 According to IoT Analytics’ report, there are currently about 100 recorded IoT funding rounds per quarter.
 In Q2/2018 the volume of total recorded IoT investments hit $874M.

 In the era of in the fourth industrial revolution, both governmental and business organizations are eager to support the introduction of breakthrough innovations.
 This way, leading providers of software platforms for the Internet of Things have strengthened their positions while paving the way for integrating IoT technologies between various industries.